Louis XVI style: Wallpaper and printed fabric

 Hand-painted wallpaper had been used since in the 16th century for interior decoration, followed by wood block prints.
 French aristocrats often used tapestries in the major rooms, but in the antechambers and lesser rooms they often used painted or printed of painted paper designs imported from China, India, and especially England.
 In 1765, the French government placed a heavy tax on imported wallpaper, stimulating French production.
 During the reign of Louis XVI, the largest French enterprise for making wallpaper was created Jean-Baptiste Réveillon.
 In 1784, they received the title of Royal Manufactory, opened a large depot near the Tuileries Palace, and hired a group of noted artists and illustrators, including the son of the painter Boucher, to design wallpaper.
 They also soon developed a process for printing the wallpaper in long rolls.
 He also made the colorful paper that covered the balloon that made the first manned flight in 1783.
 Their factory in the Faubourg Saint-Antoine became one of the largest in Paris, and was an early target of demonstrations at the beginning of the French Revolution.

 Another popular style that developed during the period was the decoration of rooms with panoramic scenes, composed of a number of painted or printed panels put together.
 These were commonly used in boudoirs and bath chambers.
-The salon of the pavilion of the Countess of Provence in Montreuil, and the country cottage of the Prince de Condé at Chantilly had a similar panorama installed in 1775.
+The salon of the pavilion of the Countess of Provence in Montreuil, and the country cottage of Louis Joseph, Prince of Condé at Chantilly had a similar panorama installed in 1775.

 Another popular form of decoration was printed fine cotton, with elaborate arabesques and floral patterns.
 The most famous variety was toile de Jouy.
 The fabric was made with wood block prints, was usually white and red or blue and red, was used to cover beds, for curtains, and for the covers of furniture.
 Another important industry was that of the manufacture of silk products.
 The best quality silk was made in Lyon, and was sold to Catherine the Great of Russia, Frederick the Great of Prussia, and other royal clients.
 Lampas silk coverings with motifs of arabesques and medallions covered the walls of the billiards room of Marie-Antoinette in 1779, and thereafter became fashionable in Paris residences.